How to configure Bitbucket with S4

 - Open a new browser window and log into Bitbucket.
-Find the repository you wish to integrate with S4 and use the Repository Settings screen to find Webooks.
+Find the repository you wish to integrate with S4 and use the Repository Settings screen to find Webhooks.

 - .
-Click on the Webhooks and to access the following screen.
+Click on the Webhooks to access the following screen.

 - Click the Add webhook button.

 - You will create a webhook for this repository.
 You can enter a useful name in the Title field.
 Your webhook will be pointed at https://s4.digitsec.com/webhooks/bitbucket/<bitbucketSecret>.
 This URL (including the Bitbucket secret) has already been copied to the clipboard from step 3.
 So, you can paste it in the URL field below.

 Note: DigitSec advises that you select the Pull requests: created/updated triggers.
 This will trigger the webhook on all major pull request events and is the intended way for using this integration.

 - You must now create an App Password.
 Go to the profile and setting tab in the bottom left and click Personal Settings.

 - On the page that loads up, please select App passwords.
 This will bring up a new screen.
 Please click the Create app password button.
 You will now see the screen below:

 - Please designate a label for the app password and check Read and Write permissions for Pull Requests as shown above.
 Click the Create button which will refresh the page to show the app password.
 Please copy it to the clipboard.
 You may wish to also save it to a local file as it will not be visible again.